krogersst/landgren-collins/landgren/lineage.md

 - <a class="bare-link" id="5B">5B</a>.
 [Nils Peter Landgren] <sup>([8A], [4C])</sup> and
   - [5D].
 [Emma Olsson Sandqvist] <sup>([6E], [5F])</sup>

-### Persson and Mansdotter Descendants
+### Pehrsson and Mansdotter Descendants
 - 1C.
-Jons Persson and Pernilla Mansdotter
+[John Pehrsson] and Pernilla Mansdotter
 - 2C.
-Nils Johnsson and Hans Nilsdotter
+[Nils Johnsson] and Hanna Nilsdotter
 - <a class="bare-link" id="3C">3C</a>.
 [Lars Landgren] and
   - [7A].
 [Johanna Ljungberg] <sup>([4B])</sup>
 - <a class="bare-link" id="4C">4C</a>.
 [Nils Peter Landgren] <sup>([8A], [5B])</sup> and